 To the south of the chancel, a magnificent Gothic chapter house was built at the beginning of the 14th century, of a twelve-sided plan but circular inside, surrounded by shallow buttresses from the outside.
 Its interior was covered with a vault supported by a single pillar with a cross-section, enclosed by cylindrical shafts with capitals decorated with plant motifs.
 The entire structure was based on an octagonal, richly moulded plinth with bases.
 Thirty-six non-intersecting ribs without bosses were lowered onto twelve wall shafts, suspended on consoles above the floor, at the height of the cornice running under the window sills.
 The chapter house was connected by an ogival portal to the vestibule in the eastern wing of the claustrum, and this was connected to the cloister by means of an impressive ogival portal flanked by slightly lower side passages.
 The chapter house’s lighting was provided by nine large, ogival windows, placed in niches flanked by two shafts supporting archivolts.
 Additionally, in the eastern wall, just above the plinth, a moulded oculus was pierced, placed from the inside in a recess surrounded by a four-sided frame.

-To this day, survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two spans from the east.
-Unfortunately, the side aisles have been rebuilt, the church chancel, transepts and the central tower have also not preserved.
-In the form of a ruin, the chapter house has survived, unfortunately without vaults, which due to neglect have collapsed at the end of the eighteenth century.
-There are also relics of the eastern monastery range.
-The ruins are owned by the County Council and open to the public.
+To this day has survived the twelfth century central nave of the abbey’s church, however shorter than the original one by two bays from the east.
+Unfortunately, the side aisles have been rebuilt, and the chancel, transept and the central tower have not preserved.
+In the form of a ruin there is the chapter house, now without the vault that collapsed due to neglect at the end of the 18th century, but with a preserved central pillar.
+There are also visible relics of the eastern wing of the claustrum, adjacent to the chapter house, and annex in the south-east.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.